Ernest-30/Retail-Sales-Analysis/README.md

 11. Analyze sales performance by location;

-Lagos, Nigeria is the highest performing location in terms of revenue contribution with 3,838 orders recieved, 19,007 quantities ordered and revenue of 247,780.53 USD/ While the lowest performing location is Soweto, ZA with a total of 8	orders, 11 quantites ordered and revenue of 22.98 USD.
+Lagos, Nigeria is the highest performing location in terms of revenue contribution with 3,838 orders recieved, 19,007 quantities ordered and revenue of 247,780.53 USD/ While the lowest performing location is Soweto, South Africa with a total of 8	orders, 11 quantites ordered and revenue of 22.98 USD.

 ![image](https://user-images.githubusercontent.com/123366282/225415612-8c300235-3ec0-4f26-b2f3-193d1f473b89.png)